w3c/secure-payment-confirmation/explainer.md

 ## tl;dr

-**Secure Payment Confirmation** is a proposed Web API that enables the use of biometric authentication in payment flows on the web, building on top of [WebAuthn].
-The goal is to provide strong, low-friction authentication of a customer in a payment context, whilst still preserving user privacy better than current fingerprinting-based methods.
+**Secure Payment Confirmation (SPC)** is a proposed Web API to support streamlined authentication during a payment transaction.
+It is designed to scale authentication across merchants, to be used within a wide range of authentication protocols, and to produce cryptographic evidence that the user has confirmed transaction details.

+SPC adds payment-specific capabilities atop [WebAuthn] and is designed with stronger privacy protections than risk analysis approaches that rely on data collection.

 See also:
   - [Specification](https://w3c.github.io/secure-payment-confirmation/), the formal draft spec.